NanoSat MO Framework: Architecture specifications

 The objective of the NMF Composites is to provide prebuilt components that allow quick development of new software solutions that are interoperable in end-to-end scenarios.

 The NanoSat MO Framework defines an NMF App as an on-board software application based on the NanoSat MO Framework.
 An NMF App can be developed by integrating the NanoSat MO Connector component into the software application.
-NMF Apps are expected to be started, monitored, stopped, and/or killed by the NanoSat MO Supervisor component.
+NMF Apps can be started, monitored, stopped, and/or killed by the NanoSat MO Supervisor component.

 Reference implementation in Java

 The reference implementation provides a concrete implementation of the specifications of the NanoSat MO Framework in the Java programming language.
 It was used to discover problems, errors and ambiguities in the interfaces.
 The implementation is mature and the first version is available online.

-This reference implementation also serves as the basis for the tools of the Software Development Kit which can be used by other developers.